-Osisko Mining provides a meaningful livelihood to our employees, our success relies on an engaged workforce who support our values and share our corporate culture.
+At Osisko Mining, our success is based on an engaged workforce that supports our values and shares our corporate culture.

 - We strive to offer a dynamic, welcoming, safe and inclusive environment.